UCBerkeleySETI/blimpy/README.md

 ```

 Note: most users should start analysis with filterbank files, which are smaller in size and have been generated from the guppi raw files.

+### This readme is far from complete.
+If you have any request/questions please lets us know!